cloudmesh-community/fa18-523-60/project-report/report.md

 ![Labeled Data](images/labeled_data.PNG){#fig:labels}

-Once the DataFrame with labeled data was ready; we followed the normal machine learning steps to build the model that involves creating classifier object spitting the train test dataset, fitting the model, predicting values and measure accuracy The following figure shows the confusion matrix of our test dataset.
+Once the data frame with labeled data was ready we followed the standardized machine learning steps to build the model which involved creating the classifier object; splitting the train test dataset; fitting the model;  predicting values; and measure model accuracy.
+The following figure shows the confusion matrix of our test dataset.

 ![Confusion Matrix](images/confusionmatrix.PNG){#fig:confusion}

-We used five fold cross-validation method to measure the accuracy of algorithm.
-And found the average accuracy score close to 90%.
-Definitely this was done small set of classes and dataset we believe this can be extended with more features apart from project length to get more accuracy.
+We used the five fold cross-validation method to measure the accuracy of the algorithm.
+We had found the average accuracy score was close to 90%.
+To get more accuracy, this model can be extended to additional features and also a larger set of classes.

 ![Accuracy Scores](images/accuracyscore.PNG){#fig:accscore}

 ### MongoDB Queries

-Our team had also had the opportunity to write MongoDB queries directly working in MongoAtlas with a purpose to compare the ease-of-use related to querying of the *Kickstarter* data between MongoDB and Python.
+Our team had also had the opportunity to write MongoDB queries directly working in Mongo Atlas with a purpose of comparing the ease-of-use related to querying of the *Kickstarter* data between MongoDB and Python.
 One of the queries included the count of projects by category.